Development and characterization of MPGD-based transition radiation detectors: Results

 At FTBF, systematic high-voltage scans were carried out for both the Micromegas-TRD and $\upmu$RWELL-TRD to map out operational stability.
-For the Micromegas-TRD, the drift field was scanned from about 1.3 to 1.5 kV/cm and the mesh voltage increased to a maximum of 675 V. Even at the maximum applied amplification voltage, the detector could not reach full efficiency and also suffered from a decrease in operational stability due to an increase in frequency of discharges.
-For the $\upmu$RWELL-TRD, the drift field was scanned up to 1.6 kV/cm, while the Micro-Well bias was increased to a maximum value of 540 V. Similar to the Micromegas-based prototype, operation at lower amplification voltage yielded stable but low-efficiency signals, whereas attempts to raise the voltage above $\sim$520 V produced frequent discharges without reaching an efficiency plateau.
+For the Micromegas-TRD, the drift field was scanned from about 1.3 to 1.5\,kV/cm and the mesh voltage increased to a maximum of 675\,V. Even at the maximum applied amplification voltage, the maximum detector efficiency reached was below 80\% and the detector also suffered from a decrease in operational stability due to an increase in frequency of discharges.
+For the $\upmu$RWELL-TRD, the drift field was scanned up to 1.6\,kV/cm, while the Micro-Well bias was increased to a maximum value of 540\,V. Similar to the Micromegas-based prototype, operation at lower amplification voltage yielded stable signals, whereas attempts to raise the voltage above $\sim$520\,V produced frequent discharges with a detection efficiency below 70\%.

-Despite visible TR photon clusters in both the Micromegas-TRD and $\upmu$RWELL-TRD, their gain was not sufficient to reach full efficiency and extract meaningful pion suppression factors.
-In contrast, the GEM-TRD\_v1 exhibited stable operation across the full test campaign and served as the performance benchmark, achieving a pion detection efficiency measured to be 100\% with an overall statistical uncertainty of 10\%.
-Figure~\ref{fig:adc_spectra} (top) shows ADC spectra comparisons between the three prototypes at FTBF.
+Despite visible TR photon clusters in both the Micromegas-TRD and $\upmu$RWELL-TRD, their signal amplitude was not sufficient to reach full efficiency and extract meaningful pion suppression factors.
+In contrast, the GEM-TRD\_v1 exhibited stable operation across the full test campaign and served as the performance benchmark, achieving a pion detection efficiency measured to be 96.2\% with an overall statistical uncertainty of 1.9\%.
+Figure~\ref{fig:adc_spectra} (top) shows pulse amplitude spectra comparisons between the three prototypes at FTBF.
+Note that unlike Figure~\ref{fig:raw_f125}, which displays raw waveform sample distributions, Figure~\ref{fig:adc_spectra} shows differential spectra of pedestal-subtracted pulse peaks normalized to the number of selected events.
 Because the Micromegas prototype registered lower amplitudes than those of the GEM-TRD even at the highest amplification voltage application, a GEM preamplification layer was introduced prior to the CERN tests.
 At CERN, the Micromegas+GEM prototype showed improved gain and better agreement with the GEM-TRD\_v2 reference technology (Figure~\ref{fig:adc_spectra} (bottom)).
 Both prototypes reached a detector efficiency plateau for all relevant charged particle species.